ELLIO-Technology/tcp-fingerprint-firewall/README.md

 This software is dual-licensed under:
 - [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) - For open-source use
-- Proprietary license - For commercial use without AGPLv3 requirements
+- Proprietary license - For commercial use without AGPLv3 requirements (reach out to info@ellio.tech for more information)

 ---

 <p align="center">
   <em>Stop attackers before they even know you exist.</em><br>
-  <strong>TCP Fingerprint Firewall: The invisible shield for your infrastructure.</strong>
+  <strong>Recon Shield: The invisible shield for your infrastructure.</strong>
 </p>